exakat/exakat-docs/Reference/Reports.rst

 Dependency Wheel is a HTML report format.

-Dependency Wheel doesn't depend on themes.
+Dependency Wheel doesn't depend on rulesets.

 .. _report-diplomat: